isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <details><summary><font color="#009427"><b>Q12.
 I have closed my bank account for receiving Workfare Income Supplement payments.
 How can I receive the payments?</b></font></summary>
 If you have closed your bank account, you will receive your Workfare Income Supplement (WIS) cash payments by cheque to your registered NRIC address.
 Payments by cheque takes up to 2 weeks longer compared to bank crediting.<br><br></details>
 <details><summary><font color="#009427"><b>Q13.
 How much is my Workfare Income Supplement/ Workfare Special Payment payout?</b></font></summary>
-To check the Workfare payouts you have received, log in to the Workfare Portal with your Singpass and look under <a class="hyperlink" href="https://www.workfare.gov.sg/app/Payments/Transactions">“Check My Workfare Transactions”</a>.
+To check the Workfare payouts you have received, log in to the Workfare Portal with your Singpass and look under <a class="hyperlink" href="https://www.workfare.gov.sg/app/Payments/Transactions">“Check My Workfare Transactions”</a>.</details>
+<details><summary><font color="#009427"><b>Q14.
+What is GovCash?</b></font></summary>
+GovCash is a new and more convenient way for citizens to receive their payouts from Government agencies.<br><br>
+The Board will progressively replace cheques with GovCash from November 2021.<br><br></details>
+<details><summary><font color="#009427"><b>Q15.
+How can I utilise my GovCash?</b></font></summary>
+You can withdraw your payouts in cash at the listed OCBC ATMs with GovCash functions with your 8-digit Payment Reference Number (PRN), which will be sent to you by SMS or by post.
+You do not need to have a OCBC bank account to use this service.<br><br>
+You can also transfer your payouts to your PayNow NRIC-linked bank account or utilise them to make payments at any merchants or transfer to your friends by scanning their PayNow QR code using the LifeSG app.
+You can download the LifeSG app from the Apple App Store or Google Play Store.<br><br>
+You may refer to the <a class="hyperlink" href="https://www.workfare.gov.sg/Documents/Leaflet_GovCash.pdf">step-by-step guide</a> for detailed instructions on the ways you can utilise your GovCash payouts.<br><br></details>
+<details><summary><font color="#009427"><b>Q16.
+Where can I obtain my Payment Reference Number (PRN)?</b></font></summary>
+Your PRN can be found in your Workfare notification from the Board.
+Alternatively, visit <a class="hyperlink" href="https://www.workfare.gov.sg/">workfare.gov.sg</a>, login with your Singpass and select "View my Payment Reference Number (PRN)".<br><br></details>